 How to prevent Lyme disease

+As of 2018, there have been Lyme cases in all 50 states.
 But that doesn’t mean you’re without a way to protect yourself.
 If you are going to be outdoors in wooded areas, minimize your skin’s exposure to grasses by wearing long-sleeved pants and shirts, and use a tick repellent.
 Examine your skin thoroughly after being outdoors, and carefully remove any ticks immediately.
 (Read full details for tick removal here.)

-Whether you were bitten by a tick or not, always pay attention to flu-like symptoms such as headaches, dizziness, fever, muscle pain, and tiredness, which could be a Lyme disease symptom.
+Whether you were bitten by a tick or not, always pay attention to flu-like symptoms such as headaches, dizziness, fever, muscle pain, and tiredness, which could be Lyme disease symptoms.
 And, of course, watch out for the bull’s-eye rash.
 If you experience any of the above, see a doctor right away.